Introduction

 Music Conducting

-Designed to develop skills, hone competencies, and share conceptual knowledge relative to the art and pedagogy of conducting.
-Students develop skills in conducting, score analysis and preparation, rehearsal techniques, and error detection, and create artistic interpretation with peer-lab ensemble.
+Advanced Choral Conducting is a course designed to develop skills, hone competencies, and share conceptual knowledge relative to the art and pedagogy of choral conducting.
+Students develop skills in conducting, score analysis and preparation, rehearsal techniques, error detection, and create artistic interpretations with a peer-lab ensemble.

 Music Education